What is tree testing and why is it important for your site’s UX?

 What are the benefits of tree testing?

 Tree testing helps identify navigation issues with your site or app.
-You can analyse where a user would expect to find the information their looking for, and you can make improvements to your site based on this behaviour.
+You can analyse where a user would expect to find the information they’re looking for, and you can make improvements to your site based on this behaviour.

 Tree testing will help you validate the effectiveness of your site’s organisation, structuring and labelling.
 According to Boxes and Arrows, “while open card sorting is a good ‘detective’ technique, it doesn’t yield the final site structure – it just provides clues and ideas.”
 This is where tree testing comes in.